MA Learning & Teaching in the Creative Industries

 Final award: MA Learning & Teaching in Creative Industries

-A good degree (normally 2.2 or above) in a creative industry-related subject or significant professional experience in the creative arts/industries.
+A good degree (normally 2.2 or above) or significant professional experience in the creative arts/industries.

 Overseas students where English is not their native language may be required to meet a minimum English language requirement of an Academic IELTS 6.5.
 We require a minimum of 6.0 to be achieved in each band.